 - Don’t skip meals – going without food for too long allows blood sugar levels to dip.
 Try to eat regularly to maintain your energy levels throughout the day.

 - Eat a healthy diet – increase the amount of fruit, vegetables, wholegrain foods, low fat dairy products and lean meats in your diet.
 Reduce the amount of high fat, high sugar and high salt foods.

 - Don’t overeat – large meals can drain your energy.
 Instead of eating three big meals per day, try eating six mini-meals to spread your kilojoule intake more evenly.
 This will result in more constant blood sugar and insulin levels.
 You’ll also find it easier to lose excess body fat if you eat this way.

-- Eat iron rich foods – women, in particular, are prone to iron-deficiency (anaemia).
-Make sure your diet includes iron rich foods such as lean red meat.
+- Eat iron rich foods – women, in particular, are prone to iron-deficiency (anaemia), which can lead to feeling fatigued.
+Make sure your diet includes iron-rich foods such as lean red meat.

 Sleep suggestions for fighting fatigue